betsalel-williamson/fpga-hello-world/.work-items/fpga-hello-world-aws/design.md

 ### 2.1.
 FinOps and Cost Considerations for Amazon EC2 F2 Instances

-Amazon EC2 F2 Instances are powered by AMD Virtex UltraScale+ HBM VU47P FPGAs and feature 3rd generation AMD EPYC (Milan) processors [1, 3, 5].
+Amazon EC2 F2 Instances are powered by AMD Virtex UltraScale+ HBM VU47P FPGAs and feature 3rd generation AMD EPYC (Milan) processors [1, 3].
 Deploying and running FPGA workloads on AWS F2 instances can be expensive.
 FinOps practices manage these costs.
 The primary cost drivers are:

 * **EC2 F2 Instance Uptime:** F2 instances are specialized and incur hourly charges.
 This is a primary area for potential cost overruns.
-  * **F2 Instance Types and Approximate On-Demand Hourly Costs:** F2 instances are available in specific regions like US East (N. Virginia), Europe (London), and US West (Oregon) [3, 4, 9].
+  * **F2 Instance Types and Approximate On-Demand Hourly Costs:** F2 instances are available in specific regions like US East (N. Virginia), Europe (London), and US West (Oregon) [3].
 Common sizes and their approximate On-Demand hourly costs are:
-    * `f2.6xlarge`: This instance type offers a lower-cost entry point for FPGA computing with 1 FPGA, 24 vCPUs, 256 GB of system memory, and 950 GB of NVMe SSD local storage [9].
+    * `f2.6xlarge`: This instance type offers a lower-cost entry point for FPGA computing with 1 FPGA, 24 vCPUs, 256 GB of system memory, and 950 GB of NVMe SSD local storage [4].
-    * `f2.12xlarge`: This instance type is available in regions like US East (N. Virginia) and generally starts at approximately $3.96 per hour [6, 10].
-It features 48 vCPUs, 512 GiB of memory, and 2 FPGAs [6].
+    * `f2.12xlarge`: This instance type is available in regions like US East (N. Virginia) and generally starts at approximately $3.96 per hour [5, 6].
+It features 48 vCPUs, 512 GiB of memory, and 2 FPGAs [5].
-    * `f2.48xlarge`: This instance type is available in regions like US East (N. Virginia) and has a proportionally higher hourly cost, starting around $15.84 per hour [8].
-It features 192 vCPUs, 2048 GiB of memory, and up to 8 FPGAs [1, 7, 8].
+    * `f2.48xlarge`: This instance type is available in regions like US East (N. Virginia) and has a proportionally higher hourly cost, starting around $15.84 per hour [7].
+It features 192 vCPUs, 2048 GiB of memory, and up to 8 FPGAs.
     * For the most precise and up-to-date pricing, consult the official AWS EC2 Pricing page for F2 instances in your chosen region.
 AWS prices are subject to change.
   * **Key Features of F2 Instances Relevant to Cost:**
-    * Up to 8 AMD Virtex UltraScale+ HBM VU47P FPGAs per instance [1, 3, 5]: More FPGAs generally mean higher cost per hour, but also more parallel processing power.
+    * Up to 8 AMD Virtex UltraScale+ HBM VU47P FPGAs per instance [1, 3]: More FPGAs generally mean higher cost per hour, but also more parallel processing power.
-    * High Bandwidth Memory (HBM): Each FPGA has 16 GiB of HBM and 64 GiB of DDR4 memory [1, 3, 5], which can accelerate workloads, potentially reducing the total time an instance needs to run.
+    * High Bandwidth Memory (HBM): Each FPGA has 16 GiB of HBM and 64 GiB of DDR4 memory [1, 3]: This can accelerate workloads, potentially reducing the total time an instance needs to run.
-    * Powerful CPU (192 vCPU AMD EPYC processor for `f2.48xlarge`) [1, 3, 5]: The instances come with substantial CPU resources, which might be beneficial for certain aspects of development flow but also contribute to the cost.
+    * Powerful CPU (192 vCPU AMD EPYC processor for `f2.48xlarge`) [1, 3]: The instances come with substantial CPU resources, which might be beneficial for certain aspects of development flow but also contribute to the cost.
     * Price-Performance: AWS states up to 60% better price-performance than F1 instances [1], meaning more work can be achieved for the same or less cost, if managed effectively.
 * **AFI Generation:** While the build process is part of CI, the underlying AWS services used for AFI generation (e.g., S3 for intermediate files, potentially compute for synthesis if not done locally/in CI) can contribute to costs.
 Understanding these hidden costs is a FinOps concern.
 * **S3 Storage:** Storing AFIs and other build artifacts in S3 incurs storage costs, though typically minor compared to F2 instance uptime.
 Proper lifecycle policies are a FinOps optimization.